MaartenPJ/ADS-portfolio/README.md

 Reflection:\
 I experienced the teamwork as pleasant during almost every part of the minor.
 I took an active role in the discussions whenever I thought my input would be relevant, but also tried not to come off as too dominant a person.\
 I think I can use the experiences from this team to my benefit in any future teams I will be a part of.

-## 2.3 Evaluation on the group project as a whole
-In the first 8 weeks of the minor, the amount of people in the group changed 3 times.\
-Afterwards, we were left with only half the intended group size.\
-Teachers advised us to prioritise due to this and not try to explore every possible avenue.\
-First few weeks lot of individual working without much collaborating or vision of the goal.

-After several weeks, the group started meeting and discussing more in-depth and efficiently.\
-We communicated more about new discoveries and insights and changes in plans.
-This lead to a pleasant working environment.\
-The communication was very open throughout the minor.\
-Even though all group members came from different countries, there were little to no language-related barriers in communication.

-I am satisfied with the results of the project.
-The final model is not perfect, but likely good enough for the purposes of the problem owner.
-Also I believe it is the best we could have done considering the assignment and the fact there were only 3 people for most of the project.

-[talk more about my role in all this maybe?]

-Situation:
-As a part of his Smart Teddy project,
-Task:

 [Back to top](https://github.com/MaartenPJ/ADS-portfolio#ads-portfolio-maarten-de-jonge)